Connecting a turntable to Cell Alpha

-Your USB turntable must be "class-compliant" to work with Cell Alpha.
+Your USB turntable must be class-compliant to work with Cell Alpha.
 This is very common, but not universal.
-If you're in any doubt, contact the manufacturer to make sure.
+To confirm this, contact its manufacturer.

 Once connected, you can move the USB-C source into your Syng Space, cue up a record, and listen.

 Some turntables only have analog outputs.
 For these, you'll need to use a phono preamp (which may be built in) to prepare the signal and a USB audio interface to digitize and route the signal into Cell Alpha.

 First, determine whether your turntable has a phono preamp built in.
 You'll know it does if it has a switch labeled "phono/line."
 Switching it to "line" lets you connect your turntable directly to your USB audio interface.